Working with multivalue fields

 If you ignore multivalue fields in your data, you may end up with missing and inaccurate data, sometimes reporting only the first value of the multivalue fields in your results.
 To properly evaluate and modify multivalue fields to get the results you need, the Splunk platform has some multivalue search commands and functions.
 Multivalue functions can be used with eval, where, or fieldformat search commands.
 This article shows you how to use them.

-In the examples used in this article, the makeresults command is used to generate hypothetical data for searches so that anyone can recreate them without the need to onboard data.
+In the examples used in this article, the makeresults command (in Enterprise or Cloud) is used to generate hypothetical data for searches so that anyone can recreate them without the need to onboard data.
 The default field

 _time has been deliberately excluded.

 _time is a default field generated when the makeresults command is used.

 Within one purchase transaction, Mary bought eggs, milk and bread.
 She paid for the eggs with cash and covered the remaining items using her credit card.
 This purchase transaction is equivalent to a log event.
 The values for each multivalue field are separated by the comma delimiter.

 The makemv command is used to split the values of a field that appear like a single value into multiple values within an event based on the delimiter.
 A delimiter specifies the boundary between characters.